slembcke/slembcke.github.io/_posts/2020-10-12-CustomAllocators.md

 ### More reasons to bother with custom allocators

 Over the years, I've wasted _many_ hours debugging memory issues.
 With just a hash table and a set of linked lists, you can track the history of all your allocations.
 That makes it pretty easy to track down use after free errors, double free errors, and memory leaks.
 Using guard pages around your allocations, you can detect overflows.
-Techniques like this can be a nice complement to external tools like Valgrind.
+Techniques like this can be a nice complement to external tools like Valgrind or AddressSanitizer.
 Between the simplified memory ownership, having tools to help detect errors, and tools to debug issues when they do occur, I can happily say I haven't spent a lot of time debugging memory issues for years. :)

 ## Common Allocators